Marco Bezzecchi: Redox PrüstelGP (2018)

 For the 2018 season, Bezzecchi would switch teams and ride for Prüstel GP.
-He won three races (Argentina, Austria, and Japan), finished 2nd five times, once in 3rd, and had two pole positions, ending the season with nine podiums, 214 points, and 3rd in the overall championship standings.
+He won races in Argentina, Austria, and Japan, finished second five times, once in third.
+He collected two pole positions, ending the season with nine podiums and 214 points, third in the overall championship standings.

 Moto2 World Championship

 Red Bull KTM Tech3 (2019)

-Partnering Philipp Öttl at Red Bull KTM Tech3 for the 2019 Moto2 World Championship, Bezzecchi had a bad rookie year, finishing in the points only four times, ending his season with 17 points, and 23rd in the final standings.
+Partnering Philipp Öttl at Red Bull KTM Tech3 for the 2019 Moto2 World Championship, Bezzecchi had a difficult rookie season at Tech3, finishing in the points only four times.
+He ended his season with 17 points and 23rd in the championship standings.

 Sky Racing Team VR46 (2020–2021)

 For the 2020 Moto2 World Championship, Bezzecchi joined the newly formed Sky Racing Team VR46, alongside Luca Marini.
-The duo would have a very good season, winning the teams' championship by 113 points with five race wins between them (Marini three, Bezzecchi two).
-Bezzecchi won the races in Austria and Valencia, finished 2nd in Misano and Rimini, and finished 3rd in a further three races, ending his season with seven podiums, 184 points, and 4th in the championship standings.
+The duo would have a successful season, winning the teams' championship by 113 points with five race wins between them; Marini had three wins, Bezzecchi two.
+Bezzecchi won at the Austria Grand Prix and the Valencia Grand Prix, finished second in Misano and Rimini, and finished third at Jerez, Le Mans, and the second Valencia race.
+He ended his season with seven podiums and 184 points, coming in fourth in the championship standings.

 Following Luca Marini moving up to MotoGP, Bezzecchi's teammate for the 2021 season was Celestino Vietti.
-Bezzecchi had a very well balanced season, rarely finishing outside the top five, winning a race in Austria, finishing 2nd in Jerez and Silverstone, and 3rd in Le Mans, Mugello, Germany, and Austin.
-He finished the year 3rd in the rider's championship, with 214 points.
+Bezzecchi often finished in the top five, winning a race in Austria, finishing second in Jerez and Silverstone, and third in Le Mans, Mugello, Germany, and Austin.
+He finished the year third in the rider's championship with 214 points.

 MotoGP World Championship

 Mooney VR46 Racing Team (2022–2024)

 For the 2022 season, Bezzecchi was confirmed to be moving up to the premier class, partnering his 2020 teammate at Mooney VR46 Racing Team, Luca Marini.
 He picked up his first podium finish in MotoGP at the Dutch TT.
-Later in the season, he got his first MotoGP pole position at the Thailand Grand Prix.
+Later in the season, he took his maiden MotoGP pole position at the Thailand Grand Prix.

-In 2023, Bezzecchi took his first ever MotoGP win at the Argentine Republic Grand Prix in rainy conditions, and thus took the championship lead for the first time in the premier class.
-He won the 1000th MotoGP Grand Prix at the French Grand Prix, his second win of the season.
-A third win came in India, as he rounded out a breakthrough season in 3rd place.
+In 2023, Bezzecchi achieved his first MotoGP win at the Argentine Republic Grand Prix in rainy conditions, and thus seized the championship lead for the first time in the premier class.
+His win in Argentina was notably the maiden win for the VR46 Racing Team.
+Bezzecchi went on to win the 1000th MotoGP Grand Prix at the French Grand Prix.
+A third win came in India, completing the season in third place.